-What's not to love about fresh peaches, butter & brown sugar and delicate puffed pastry all sitting in a pool of rich creme anglaise?
-In other words...
-Peach Dumplings!
+What’s not to love about fresh peaches, butter and brown sugar wrapped in a delicate puffed pastry and sitting in a pool of rich creme anglaise?
+In other words… Peach Dumplings…

 The only thing that would make this flaky yummy creation more loved is if it would be served for breakfast!
 Well call me cupid, and get ready to fall head over heals!